-Mahdieh Babaiasl have been chosen to represent Mechanical and Materials Engineering Department at WSU’s 2019 3 minute research competition.
+Mahdieh Babaiasl has been chosen to represent the Mechanical and Materials Engineering Department at WSU’s 2019 3 minute research competition.

 Water-jet technology has recently been used in medical applications such as surgery for dissection of organs, dentistry, bone cutting, and wound debridement.

-Measuring, and controlling depth of cut of water-jet is important for medical applications.
+Measuring, and controlling the depth of cut of the waterjet is important for medical applications.

 For example, in surgical applications using water-jet, selective cutting is a must, and water-jet should cut the desired layer and should not go further, and this requirement dictates a predictive model for it.

 We have experimentally studied the effect of tissue stiffness, needle diameter, and waterjet speed on cut-depth.

 Experimental results showed that cut-depth has a direct relationship with flow rate and an inverse relationship with an elastic modulus of the tissue and needle diameter.